neondatabase/website/content/docs/reference/glossary.md

 ### Free Tier

 A Neon service tier for which there are no usage charges.
-For information about Neon’s Free Tier and associated limits, see [Technical Preview Free Tier](/docs/reference/technical-preview-free-tier/).
+For information about Neon’s Free Tier and associated limits, see [Free Tier](/docs/introduction/free-tier).

 ### LSN